Toneri Park

 Toneri Park (舎人公園, Toneri Kōen) is a public park in Adachi Ward, Tokyo, Japan.
 It is the third biggest park in the 23 special wards of Tokyo.
-It was opened in 1981 to commemorate the 50th anniversary of Emperor Hirohito's rise to power.
+It was opened in 1981 to commemorate the 50th anniversary of the Showa Emperor's ascension.
 The park can be accessed from the adjacent Toneri-kōen Station.

 Facilities

 Toneri Park has tennis courts, water areas, and a bird sanctuary.